Our Company History

 What Inspired Us

 We both grew up with food loving parents, who cooked from scratch, used butter, used fresh seasonal produce, ate good meat and rarely gave us convenience food.
-We have continued that principle with our children, while trying to eat less meat and more vegetables.
+We have continued that principle with our children, while trying to eat less meat and more vegetables. since our eldest has returned home from University due to lockdown we have been have been weekday vegetarians expanding our knowledge greatly in that area

 I spent a short time in the food industry dealing with a large food supplier to the supermarkets and soon came to realise that everything was price driven.
 If a cheaper ingredient could be substituted it would be, right up to the law on human nutrition.
 We all know that processed sugar and its substitutes are not that good for you, and the same can be said for processed fats, yet the food industry has been very slow to start removing them from processed foods.
 We are not vegetarians but understand the need to eat less but better quality meat, with higher welfare standards (British) and eat more vegetarian foods.
 It is no coincidence that a supermarket family lasagne cost less to buy, than it does to make at home with quality ingredients.